syedz/node-assignments/README.md

 ## Summary

 To simplify this project, I decided to make use of a JSON file (`basic-api/data/students.json`) to store all of the student information.
-Similar to the `student-summaries` project, models were used to house the CRUD functionality, while routes organized the routing, and controllers acted as the middle-man.
+Similar to the `data-aggregations` project, models were used to house the CRUD functionality, while routes organized the routing, and controllers acted as the middle-man.

 The idea was to follow the principle of "lean controllers" and "rich models".
 In the future, data attributes regarding each student would be saved as class variables in the `StudentModel`.